kcarnold/cs344/content/activities/2021-02-26-discussion-2-facial-recognition/index.markdown

 >
 > [About Face: A Survey of Facial Recognition Evaluation](https://arxiv.org/abs/2102.00813), presented at the AAAI 2020 Workshop on AI Evaluation

 Some of you may already be familiar with some of the issues that have been raised about facial recognition systems.
-(If not, scroll down…) Since we’ve now spent some time looking at how data affects a machine learning algorithm, let’s talk about how the *data* used to train facial recognition systems might matter.
+(If not, scroll down...)
+Since we've now spent some time looking at how data affects a machine learning algorithm, let's talk about how the *data* used to train facial recognition systems might matter.

-1. Please *skim* [this paper on facial recognition evaluation](https://arxiv.org/abs/2102.00813) and [Tech Review’s coverage](https://www.technologyreview.com/2021/02/05/1017388/ai-deep-learning-facial-recognition-data-history/) of the paper.
+1. Please *skim* [this paper on facial recognition evaluation](https://arxiv.org/abs/2102.00813) and [Tech Review's coverage](https://www.technologyreview.com/2021/02/05/1017388/ai-deep-learning-facial-recognition-data-history/) of the paper.

 2. Choose one aspect that stood out to you and read it in more detail.
 (Maybe follow one of the citations to learn more.)